Contact us

 What are Behavioral Addictions?

 Behavioral addiction, also known as process addiction, refers to compulsive engagement in rewarding non-substance-related behaviors, despite various negative consequences.
 Common examples of behavioral addiction include gambling, shopping, internet use, and gaming.
-Unlike physical addiction, behavioral addictions do not involve a substance but can still lead to a detrimental impact on mental health and daily functioning.
+Unlike physical addiction, behavioral addictions do not involve a substance but still lead to a detrimental impact on mental health and daily functioning.

-Treating behavioral addiction often involves psychotherapy, medication, and support groups.
-Cognitive-behavioral therapy (CBT) is particularly effective, helping individuals to challenge and change unhealthy thought patterns and behaviors, while developing strategies to cope with stress or triggers.
-Medications may be prescribed to treat co-occurring disorders such as depression or anxiety.
-Additionally, support groups tailored to specific behaviors can provide crucial peer support and encouragement throughout the recovery process.
+Treating behavioral addiction involves psychotherapy, medication, and support groups.
+Cognitive-behavioral therapy (CBT) is particularly effective, helping individuals to challenge and change unhealthy thought patterns and behaviors while developing strategies to cope with stress or triggers.

 What are the Types of Behavioral Addictions?